At a Glance - Vertical Asymptotes

 We'll make a table to help us figure out what's going on.

-Is there any number that gets close to as gets close to as x gets close to 0 from the right?
+Is there any number that gets close to as x gets close to 0 from the right?
 Nope. keeps getting larger and larger and larger, without bound.

-A function is bounded if there are a lower bound M and an upper bound N such that every value of f lies between M and N. If a function is unbounded, it may be missing an upper bound, missing a lower bound, or missing both.
+A function is bounded if there are a lower bound M and an upper bound N such that every value of f lies between M and N. In less mathy terms, the function can't get as big as it wants to.
+If a function is unbounded, it may be missing an upper bound, missing a lower bound, or missing both.
 Talk about unlimited possibilities.

 does not exist.